Blane245/musicgenerator/README.md

 # Thanks

-Special thanks to various people
+Special thanks to various people and non-people

 - My son, Ryan Lane, that got me into web-based programming and provides a sounding board for problems when I am having them.
 One of his web sites is a monitor of [his weather station](https://wx.mc-lane.com/).
 - [sfumato](https://github.com/felixroos/sfumato) - who revealed to me the complexities of soundfont signal processing